 Cross-submissions of the same projects to different hackathons running simultaneously as RU Hacks are not permitted and will result in immediate disqualification from RU Hacks.

 All code written must be your own and written before project submissions ends.
+All code and supplementary materials MUST not have been designed ahead of the hackathon period.

 Project submissions end Sunday (May 2nd) at 7:00 PM EDT